 - If the CRDB spans a WAN, establish a VPN between each of the cluster’s networks before setting up a CRDB.

-- Confirm that all clusters are on the same version of Redis Enterprise Pack.
+- Confirm that all clusters are on the same version of Redis Enterprise Software.

 - Confirm that a network time service is configured and running on each node in all clusters.
 See Network Time Service.